IPS-LMU/The-EMU-SDMS-Manual/_book/tutorial.md

 ## 1      @ 1506.175 1548.425    0000 msajc003 Phonetic SEGMENT
 ```

 As the type of word (content vs. function) for each *\@* vowel that was just extracted is also needed, we can use the requery functionality of the EMU-SDMS (see Chapter \@ref(chap:querysys)) to retrieve the word type for each *\@* vowel.
 A requery essentially moves through a hierarchical annotation (vertically or horizontally) starting from the segments that are passed into the requery function.
-R Example \@ref(rexample:tutorial-requery) illustrates the usage of the hierarchical requery function, `requery_hier()`, to retrieve the appropriate annotation items from the *Word level.
+The R code below illustrates the usage of the hierarchical requery function, `requery_hier()`, to retrieve the appropriate annotation items from the *Word level.

 ```r